-- Sensory room for use with all children.
-The room is also available to parents/carers and external agencies. - A quiet area used by external agencies and for one to one work with children, where a quiet space is necessary. - Nursery Outdoor Learning Environment designed to support children's sensory integration. - We offer a respite facility for the first two weeks of the summer holidays for children with special educational needs aged 3 - 7 years.
-(Attendance through prior arrangement)
+- Sensory room for use with all children. - Quiet areas used by external agencies and for one to one work with children, where a quiet space is necessary for particular interventions. - Nursery Outdoor Learning Environment designed to support children's sensory integration.